sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 **Note**: Set the requests.cpu value to 1.
 Set the limits.cpu value to 2.
 Set the autoscale.maxReplicas to 10.

-Now start the ESP projects.
-First, start the source project:
+5. Start the ESP projects.

+   a.
+Start the source project:

     kubectl apply -f cr_source.yaml

    Check the usage of the pods as follows:

     [cli]$ kubectl -n cmdline top pods
     NAME                                             CPU(cores)   MEMORY(bytes)